mui/toolpad/docs/data/toolpad/building-ui/canvas-and-inspector.md

 ## Working with canvas

-Building UI is as easy as dragging component from the library and dropping it on the canvas.
+To build your application's UI, drag the mouse over the component library to open the drawer.
+Select a component and drag it over the canvas.
+The canvas will highlight the location where a component can be dropped.
+Release the mouse to place the component in the canvas.

 Once you have a few components on the canvas you can tweak them by doing following actions: